OctopusDeploy/docs/docs/administration/data/octopus-database/index.md

 ## Install Octopus Server {#Octopusdatabase-InstallingOctopusServer}{#installing}

-Octopus Server requires access to an SQL Server to use for storing relational data.
+Octopus Server requires access to a SQL Server to use for storing relational data.
 You can create the database ahead of time, or you can let the installer create the database on your behalf.
 Refer to [SQL Server Database requirements](/docs/installation/sql-server-database.md) for more information on the SQL Server editions supported by Octopus Deploy and installation instructions.

 ## Routine maintenance {#maintenance}